 -Meechie was the ultimate teammate; he was the hardest worker, but also had the most fun.
 He developed a reliable jump shot to go along with elite athleticism.
-He went on to star at Mott CC, win a title at D2 Metro State, represent the USA in competition overseas, and play professionally as well.
+He went on to star at Mott CC, win a title at Metro State University, represent the USA in competition overseas, and play professionally as well.
 We like to think Meechie got serious about the game while wearing the blue and white of MML.
 He definitely left a lasting impression on the program.
 His jersey (#24) has been retired by MML.

 -JD came to MML as an 8th grader playing up and despite numerous offers to play with every other Michigan program (including being recruited in tournaments), he remained loyal to the Lakers.
 Epic battles between JD and Lorenzo Bonam (Utah), Monte Morris (Iowa State), Bishop Robinson (WMU), CJ Turnage (SVSU), and Mychal Mulder (Kentucky) highlighted his four years.
 He holds the record for points scored in a game and games played as a Laker.
-His silhouette is the current MML logo and his jersey (#1) has been the only one retired to date.
-He has gone on to play at Bowling Green State University.
+His silhouette is the current MML logo and his jersey (#1) has been retired as well.
+He has gone on to play at Bowling Green State University and Rogers State University.

 Overall Defensive Player of the program: Tyler Wilson– Tyler had something that not all of our players have had over the years, “dawg”.
 He simply would not let you push him around no matter what size you were.
 Standing less than 6 feet, you couldn’t tell that by his play.
 The most memorable defensive moment was the game against a Wisconsin Elite team that was wearing us out.
 Their PG was giving us the business pretty good until the second half when Tyler was given the assignment and told to “stay in his shirt.”
 He did, and completely took him out of the game allowing MML to come back and win.
 Hands down the best defensive performance in our history.